bstars/JRCVX/README.md

 # JRCVX

-Some convex optimization examples, just upload some previous work.
+Some convex optimization examples, just upload some previous work, some of the coding (broadcasting, loop, etc) is awful, but I'm too lazy to rewrite these.

 For more details about derivation, refer to lovinglavigne.com and contents from EE364A/B, refer to [here](lovinglavigne.com).